openssl/openssl/doc/designs/quic-design/glossary.md

 **Remotely-initiated:** Refers to a QUIC stream which was initiated by the remote peer, rather than by the local application.

+**RIO:** Reactive I/O subsystem.
+Refers to the generic, non-QUIC specific parts of the asynchronous I/O handling code which the OpenSSL QUIC stack is built on.

 **RSTREAM:** Receive stream.
 Internal receive buffer management object used to store data which has been RX'd but not yet read by the application.